LinguList/lexibank-data-old/README.md

 # Lexibank

 Lexibank is a public database and repository for lexical data from the languages of the world.
 The database will be used to refine cognate judgments, infer language relationships, construct language phylogenies, test hypotheses about deep language history, investigate factors that affect the mode and tempo of language evolution, model sound change, and facilitate quantitative comparisons with other types of linguistic data.

 The initial focus of Lexibank will be on compiling basic or core vocabulary, but ultimately the database will be expanded to include a full range of lexicon from all the world’s languages.
 For more information on Lexibank and how to use or submit data please see the project website

+Please contact us for more information.

 # lexibank-data